linuxthor/obnubilate/README.md

 Registers a low level network handler to look for packets arriving on a closed port that have certain flags set.
-When the right kind of packet is seen the data payload is extracted and printed to the Kernel ring buffer.
+When the right kind of packet is seen the data payload is extracted, decrypted and printed to the Kernel ring buffer.

 The test file provided uses tiny-AES-c (https://github.com/kokke/tiny-AES-c) to encrypt a string of exactly 16 characters and write the result to a file.